-- 1) Disputed Grade: A student who questions a grade received in a course (including TST language examinations or Biblical department language examinations, if required) must first address himself or herself to the instructor or examiner submitting the grade in question.
-If the student is not satisfied with the explanation given or the steps taken to remedy the situation, s/he must petition the DMin Director.
-If the disputed grade is based on written work, the DMin Director will appoint a second examiner to provide an opinion.
-If the disputed grade is not based on written work, the DMin Director will appoint a committee of two to investigate and report back to the DMin Director.
-If the student is not satisfied with action taken at the level of the DMin Director, s/he should approach the TST AD Director to seek a resolution.
-The student has the right of final appeal to the ADC, which will appoint an Appeals Committee under the provisions of section 14.4 of the Th.D. and Ph.D.
-Handbook. - 2) Disputed decision of the Admissions Committee: An applicant may appeal a decision of the ADC Admissions Committee (see 3.3 of the Th.D. and Ph.D.
-Handbook).
-The ADC Admissions Committee itself hears the appeal. - 3) Disputed decision of the Independent Learning Plan Evaluation Committee, Comprehensive Examinations Committee, or Thesis Proposal Committee: In respect to the matters named above, the student has recourse first to the DMin Director.
-If the student is not satisfied with the explanation given or the steps taken to remedy the situation, s/he has the right of final appeal to the ADC, which will appoint an Appeals Committee under the provisions of section 14.4 of the Th.D. and Ph.D.
-Handbook. - 4) Disputed evaluation of the thesis: The student may appeal the evaluation of a thesis to the ADC, which will appoint an Appeals Committee under the provisions of section 14.4 of the Th.D. and Ph.D.
-Handbook.
+- 2.18.1 Disputed Grade: A student who questions a grade received in a course must first address himself or herself to the instructor or examiner submitting the grade in question.
+If the student is not satisfied with the explanation given or the steps taken to remedy the situation, s/he must petition the D.Min Director.
+If the disputed grade is based on written work, the D.Min Director will appoint a second examiner to provide an opinion.
+If the disputed grade is not based on written work, the D.Min Director will appoint a committee of two to investigate and report back to the D.Min Director.
+If the student is not satisfied with action taken at the level of the D.Min Director, s/he should approach the TST AD Director to seek a resolution.
+The student has the right of final appeal to the ADC, which will appoint an Appeals Committee under the provisions of section 14.4 of the Th.D and Ph.D Handbook (available online). - 2.18.2 Disputed decision for Admission: An applicant may request the reconsideration of a decision by the Academic Committee of the CSM.
+Such a request must be made by the applicant in writing to the D.Min Director in a letter delivered or postmarked within thirty-five days (for overseas students, within forty-five days) of the postmarked date of the communication of the decision in question.
+The request must state in full the grounds for the request.
+The Academic Committee will consider the request and make a final determination.
+Decisions made by the Academic Committee concerning admission and related matters are not subject to appeal (in accordance with section 14.1 Th.D and Ph.D Handbook).

-- Regulation on limitations.
+- 2.18.3 Disputed decision of the Independent Learning Plan Evaluation Committee, Comprehensive Examinations Committee, or Thesis Proposal Committee: In respect to the matters named above, the student has recourse first to the D.Min Director.
+If the student is not satisfied with the explanation given or the steps taken to remedy the situation, s/he has the right of final appeal to the Academic Committee of the CSM, which will appoint an Appeals Committee - 2.18.4 Disputed evaluation of the thesis: The student may appeal the evaluation of a thesis to the ADC, which will appoint an Appeals Committee under the provisions of section 14.4 of the Th.D and Ph.D Handbook. - Regulation on limitations.
 The student must begin the process of appeal no later than three months after receiving the ruling, evaluation, or grade in question. - The ADC Appeals Committee.
-For more details see section 14.4 of the Th.D. and Ph.D.
-Handbook.
+For more details see section 14.4 of the Th.D and Ph.D Handbook.